What is the difference: rental yield and rental return?

 In the UK, sensible net yield calculations usually include: management or letting fees, buildings/landlord insurance, service charge and ground rent (leasehold), compliance (gas safety, EICR, alarms), minor maintenance, gardening/cleaning for communal areas, inventory and check-in/out, tenancy renewals or remarketing, and a voids allowance.
 Many landlords also add a capital expenditure reserve for items like boilers, kitchens or roofs, which protects long-term returns.

-Yield vs cash flow vs capital growth
+Rental yield vs cash flow vs capital growth

 Yield focuses on income today.
 Cash flow layers in finance costs and timing.
 Capital growth compounds over time and can outweigh yield in certain postcodes or regeneration areas.
 A resilient strategy acknowledges all three.
 Use the calculator for the numbers, then set compliance reminders and maintenance schedules in August to protect income and resale value.